Independent Study to prepare for workshop

 General steps

-• Reads are filtered and trimmed on the basis of the quality score
+• Reads are filtered and trimmed on the basis of a quality score

-• Reads are then counted to quantify the expression
+• And then counted to quantify the expression

-• Counts will need to be normalised to account for differences in sequencing depth and gene/transcript/ length before, or as part of, statistical analysis.
+• Counts need to be normalised to account for differences in sequencing depth and transcript length before, or as part of, statistical analysis.

 🐸 Data